silverjuke/silverjuke/docs/plugins.md

 Used Types
 --------------------------------------------------------------------------------

-The types UINT, LPARAM, CALLBACK and SJPROC are defined in sj_api.h depending on the operating system in use.
+The types SJPARAM, SJCALLBACK and SJPROC are defined in sj_api.h depending on the operating system in use.

-- UINT is normally defined as "unsigned long", you can expect this type always to have 32 bit.
-- LPARAM is also defined as "unsigned long" normally, however, as this type should always be large enough to contain pointers, it may be defined as "unsigned long long" here and there.
-You can expect this type to have at least 32 bit.
+- SJPARAM is defined as a signed integer that is always large enough to contain a pointers.
+Moreover, in practise, you can expect this type to have at least 32 bit.
-- CALLBACK defines the calling conventios of the CallMaster and CallPlugin functions.
+- SJCALLBACK defines the calling conventios of the CallMaster and CallPlugin functions.
 - SJPROC is used by the SjInterface structure and defined a callback type used for the communication between Silverjuke to/from plugin.